Stay with Me (Lorraine Ellison song): Critical reception

 In the December 16, 1967 issue of New Musical Express, Alan Smith described being introduced to the song by Maurice Gibb of the Bee Gees:

 'The first time I met Maurice he was carrying an old single by Lorraine Ellison, “Stay With Me Baby”, which he thrust on to the record player with urgency and delight.
 Seconds later I was listening to a full-blooded, screaming, beautiful, agonised, ecstatic, sobbing, sexual, soaring performance of a song that prickled the hairs at the nape of the neck.
 It was one of the most incredible records I've ever heard, and I raved, Maurice raved, even the man there from the BBC World Service raved.
 When I heard that Cilla and Lulu were also raving, that was it.
 My mind was made up.
 I asked Warner Brothers to rush me a copy as soon as they could, and I raced home and also thrust it on to the record player with urgency and delight.'

+The song was ranked number 935 among the greatest singles ever made in Dave Marsh's book The Heart of Rock & Soul (1989).

 Cover versions

 "Stay With Me" has been covered by numerous musicians, including Bette Midler, in the film The Rose.

-Other versions include those by The Walker Brothers, Charity Brown, David Essex, Ruby Turner, Rebecca Wheatley, Janis Joplin, Bobby Hatfield, Robin Lee, Genya Ravan, Terry Reid, Steve Marriott, Long John Baldry, Sharon Tandy, Les Fleur de Lys, Natalie Cole, Jimmy Witherspoon, Dan McCafferty, Kiki Dee, Shirley Brown, Samantha Rose, Sam Brown, Phil Seymour, Trine Rein, Whitesnake, Ronnie Montrose, Duffy, Mary J. Blige, Melissa Etheridge, La'Porsha Renae and Chris Cornell.
+Other versions include those by The Walker Brothers, David Essex, Ruby Turner, Rebecca Wheatley, Charity Brown, Janis Joplin, Bobby Hatfield, Robin Lee, Genya Ravan, Terry Reid, The Marmalade, Steve Marriott, Long John Baldry, Sharon Tandy, Les Fleur de Lys, Natalie Cole, Jimmy Witherspoon, Dan McCafferty, Kiki Dee, Shirley Brown, Samantha Rose, Sam Brown, Phil Seymour, Trine Rein, Whitesnake, Ronnie Montrose, Duffy, Mary J. Blige, Melissa Etheridge, La'Porsha Renae, Thunder ft.
+Jade Smythe and Chris Cornell.
 The versions by the first four artists named in the previous sentence, all reached the UK Singles Chart.

 Duffy's version was the only newly recorded song on the soundtrack of the 2009 UK comedy film, The Boat That Rocked.
 Although it was the original version that appeared in the film, Duffy's version featured in the closing credits.

 It was also performed by Karise Eden on June 17, 2012, for her finale performance on The Voice Australia, reaching No. 1 on the ARIA Singles Chart and by La'Porsha Renae on March 31, 2016 on the final season of American Idol.

 Alisan Porter covered the song on The Voice, season 10.